stocks29/cdk-shoestring-docker-ecs-app/README.md

 This library is in the very early stages and subject to breaking changes.
 Use at your own risk.

+Creates a single ECS cluster and runs services/containers for multiple environments on the cluster.
+It uses EC2 clusters since they're cheaper than Fargate.
+It also uses a single load balancer for all environments since that is typically the most expensive piece of hardware.
+All environments must be in the same account/region.

+If you're looking to deploy a scrappy startup app and save $ this library might be for you.
+If you're looking to deploy an enterprise application to multiple accounts/regions and cost is no object, this is not for you.

 ```typescript

   const dataBucket = new s3.Bucket(this, `DataBucket`);